-Fast-forward to the modular UPS introduced after the millenium and we see further improvements.
-All the circuitry is contained within each module, making repair more straight forward and therefore, improving availability as well as reducing system footprint.
+Fast-forward to the modular UPS introduced after the millennium and we see further improvements.
+All the circuitry is contained within each module, making repair more straightforward and therefore, improving availability as well as reducing system footprint.

-Today, the fastest growing market sector we see are mid-range three phase modular systems.
+Today, the fastest growing market sector we see is mid-range three-phase modular systems.
 This is because properly configured modular systems simultaneously maximise load availability and system efficiency.
-Modular systems are increasingly replacing traditional stand alone and parallel systems with the drive for high availability, fast repair and commonality of parts, as well as reduced system footprint.
+Modular systems are increasingly replacing traditional stand-alone and parallel systems with the drive for high availability, fast repair and commonality of parts, as well as reduced system footprint.

 Availability for this system is now ‘nine-nines’ or 99.9999999%.
 This is because the MTTR is around three minutes.